Regulatory Pathway for Manufacturing Medical Devices

-Pathway to Obtain Manufacturing Licence for Test Kits
+Pathway to Obtain Manufacturing License for Test Kits

-If any company wishes to build and build a COVID-19 test kit in India, then before beginning commercial development of their kits it will be needed to follow the following regulatory path:
+If any company wishes to build a COVID-19 test kit in India, then before beginning commercial development of their kits, they will need to follow the following regulatory path:

 Process:

-According to Article 31 MD Law, for the purpose of clinical trials, research, measurement, evaluation, evidence or training, the Drugs Controller General of India (DCGI) shall be authorised to manufacture even small amounts of any medical product.
+According to Article 31 MD Law, for clinical trials, research, measurement, evaluation, evidence, or training, the Drugs Controller General of India (DCGI) shall be authorised to manufacture even small amounts of any medical product.
 This license allows the developer to create samples and test the test package for the same.
 Such a license shall be given in MD-12 and MD-13.
-The following details must be added to a request for grant of a test license:
+The following details must be added to a request for a grant of a test license:

-2. A detailed list of equipments and machines installed;
+2. A detailed list of equipment and machines installed;

 3. List of the competent personnel and technical staff;